Aleksandar15/Cars-Club-frontend/README.md

       unless I have deployed some bugs:)).
 3. I thought UI/UX would be much better if I had "Posted by" username in the `Marketplace` component, but my logic was not implemented in the JWT token: and instead I had modified on the backend both `loginController` and `verifyRefreshTokenController` to incldue `user_name` in the response & for the `verifyRefreshTokenController` I must query to my Database instead of including private info like `user_email`/`user_name` in the JWT Token.
 Then on the Frontend also use Redux Toolkit when `useVerifyRefreshToken` is successful & has received that `user_name`, `user_role`, `user_email`, `user_id` -> For Posts UPDATE & DELETE Buttons to be rendered conditionally based on `post.user_id === user_id`.
 4. IMPORTANT FACT is that the console response of 403 (Forbidden) is an "OKAY" response **if** there's updated data on the screen it means the Axios Interceptor did its job well & the 403 status means the `authorizeJWT` did a good job at protecting the Source & if the data is displayed on the Frontend then `refreshTokenController` did successfully refreshed the accessToken by using User's "session"/'refreshToken' TOKEN & delivering a fresh NEW short-lived "accessToken" (_as well as new 'refreshToken'_). :)
+5. VERY IMPORTANT decision & plans I've made for NOT using Async Thunk with /editpost & /createpost ALIKE, in my setup = accessToken iS to be refreshed & used ONLY once, because it is shortly-lived so I MUST use `useAxiosInterceptor` Hook call which is IMPOSSIBLE inside Redux Files.
+YES I do can have "editPost" & "createPost" separate Async Thunks in a single REDUX file, but it's #1 NOT that useful since there's no reusability usage; and #2 the MOST important **_issue_** is the fact that I'll have to make sure I "just" call `useAxiosInterceptor`() WITHOUT using its returned Axios (_if I don't need to_) in the Component where I'd be calling(/dispatching) that AsyncThunk & all the while using the SAME intercepted Axios in the Async Thunk Redux file **BUT** imported from Axios.ts (the **EXACT** 'reference Axios instance object' that's being intercepted in my `useAxiosInterceptor` custom Hook) just to make sure my POST/PUT Requests won't fail by using a non-intercepted Axios instance.
+A lot of workaround indeed.
+Overall forgetting to call `useAxiosInterceptor` would lead to Async Thunk failing on me and causing bugs to my App.

 ##### Further plans (_reminders for me_)